annu-manj/Sentiment-Analysis/README.md

 # Sentiment-Analysis
 The "Amazon Alexa Review - Sentiment Analysis" project is focused on analyzing customer reviews of Amazon Alexa products to predict whether the sentiment expressed in a given review is positive or negative.
-Here's a technical breakdown of the project:

 ## 1. Dataset
 Amazon Alexa reviews dataset (amazon_alexa.tsv).